Connect with us

 ANTIPOLO — Nuni Omot isn’t the problem.

-No less than head coach LA Tenorio made it clear after Magnolia succumbed to its third defeat in as many outings in the PBA Season 50 Commissioner’s Cup following a shock loss to Sedrick Barefield and Blackwater on Sunday evening.
+Head coach LA Tenorio made it clear after Magnolia succumbed to its third defeat in as many outings in the PBA Season 50 Commissioner’s Cup, following a shock loss to Sedrick Barefield and Blackwater on Sunday evening.

 “It’s not about the import,” he said moments after the 97-91 loss at the Ynares Center here.
 “The import is doing his share.
 We’re playing good basketball because of our import.